Discover What Is RV Antifreeze & Its Uses

 6. Add antifreeze to the tanks: It is also recommended to add antifreeze to the gray and black tanks to prevent waste from freezing.
 This can be done by pouring antifreeze directly into the tanks through the toilet or using a specific antifreeze flush solution.

-See also Sanitize Your RV Water System Safely & Easily
+See also Ensure Your RV Water Tank is Pure & Safe

 Following these steps will help you properly winterize your RV using antifreeze, ensuring that your plumbing system remains protected throughout the winter months.